AndisKrams/Analogue-Sound-World/README.md

 * Image on navbar is from <https://pngtree.com/>.
 * Hero image croped from image by Daniel Spils.
 License: <https://creativecommons.org/licenses/by-sa/2.0/>
 * Vintage page image by Mack Male.
 License: <https://creativecommons.org/licenses/by-sa/4.0/>
-* Images in products section are from <https://www.pexels.com/> by TStudio, Carlos Santos and Pok Rie.
-Drummachine by Ashley Pomeroy, license <https://creativecommons.org/licenses/by-sa/4.0/>
+* Images in products section are from <https://www.pexels.com/> keyboard.webp by TStudio, modular.webp by Carlos Santos, sound-equipment.webp by Pok Rie.
+Drum-machine.webp by Ashley Pomeroy, license <https://creativecommons.org/licenses/by-sa/4.0/>
 * Mini section images are from Behringer and Korg websites.

 ### Content